-1. In Cloudera Manager, click Hosts All Hosts.
+- 1. In CDP Public Cloud, in Environments YOUR CLUSTER NAME CM URL. - 2.
+In Cloudera Manager, click Hosts All Hosts.

-- 2. Make a note of the IP address or host name of a node in your cluster, for example myhost-vpc.cloudera.com. - 3.
+- 3. Make a note of the IP address or host name of a node in your cluster, for example myhost-vpc.cloudera.com. - 4.
 Use ssh to log into the cluster.
 For example: